LoxiasCam/ReadmeReviewer/README.md

 ### Usage

 * In your OS terminal, run the main.rb file located in the bin folder and follow the prompts on your terminal.
+* Remember that you can also run rspec from the root folder of the project to run the RSpec tests for this program.

 ## Authors